ninja7v/15-Puzzle/README.md

 ## 🎮 Game
 ![snake_game](https://user-images.githubusercontent.com/52052772/141110565-0b0d42c4-b4dc-48de-970d-0288d5c5246d.png)

 The first step is choosing the level.
-The higher it is, the higher the number of wall.
-Theses last are represented in red and are placed randomly on the map and are fixed.
-The second step is chooosing the color of the snake.
-The 2 options are White and blue.
-Finaly, commands to play are ↑, ↓, →, ← arrrows.
-Resizing the window may errase the grid.
-After loosing, the 2 options are comeback to the menu or exit the program.
+The higher it is, the larger the grid will be.
+Commands to play are ↑, ↓, →, ← arrrows to fill the void with a number next to it.
+If the score is among the top 3, the play will be asked to enter his pseudo to save it.
+Then the 3 choices are to play again by entering a level, come back to the menu, or exit the program.
 ## 🥇 Scores
 Scores are saved in the "score_15puzzle.txt" file.
 If this file doesn't exist, it is created.
 It is possible to rest scores in the score option.